OpenComputingLab/reusable-content-example/markdown_authoring.md

 # Markdown authoring route

 The reusable content workflow is based on a markdown authoring route.
+Content is authored in markdown format and then converted to the intermediate OU-XML format, or directly to output formats such as HTML.
+Content in the OU-XML format can be rendered to the VLE or other output formats using the current Structured Content production workflow tools.

 Markdown is a simple text based markup language that can be edited in simple text editor.
 Markdown is typically rendered or previewed as rendered HTML.
 Markdown editors that support WYSIWYG user interfaces are also available.
 Various flavours of markdown are available that extend the core markdown language with more expressive semantics.